-A 30-year-old male asked:
+A 23-year-old male asked:

-I got intermittent exotropia.When looking far, my right eyev divert outside.I have to focus very much to make it straight.What should I have to do?
+I got intermittent exotropia.when looking far, my right eyev divert outside.i have to focus very much to make it straight.what should i have to do?

 1 doctor answer • 1 doctor weighed in

 Divergent gaze: Exotropia (aka divergent gaze) can have a congenital or acquired basis.
 If it is recent onset a medical evaluation is important to rule out diabetic , hypertensive or other neurologic etiology.
 An ophthalmic evaluation would be a first and important step.
 Muscle alingment.
 Or strabismus surgery can help restore this to straigten eye gaze.